 How Much Can a Blogger Make?

-If you get everything right, there is no limit to how much you can make from your blog.
+If you get everything right, there is no limit to how much money you can make from your blog.
 The highest-earning bloggers currently are:

 - HuffPost – $500 million per year

 You just need to focus on making your first $100.
 Most bloggers will make an extra $1,000 a month to $50,000 a month.
 Depends on you and the niche you go into.